geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 16. You should now verify that the record has been changed in the **Service Desk Requests** list in the **IT Services** site.
 ‎
-‎Select the **IT Services – Service Desk Requests** tab in your browser, and then select the **Refresh** icon on the right side of the address bar.
+‎Select the **IT Services – Service Desk Requests** tab in your browser, and then select the **Refresh** icon on the left side of the address bar.
 Scroll down through the list and verify the record that you entered appears in the list.

 17. Switch back to the **&lt;app name&gt; - Saved (Unpublished) – Power Apps** tab in your browser.
 You should still be on the Detail screen for the app (**DetailScreen1**) and it should still be running in Preview mode (if not, select **DetailScreen1** in the **Tree view** pane and then press F5 on the keyboard).
 The record that you just changed should still be displayed.